“No True Mormon”: Gatekeeping Identity in the Media Spotlight

 these people are culturally Mormon.

 But Chris goes even further.
 He claims that there is no such thing as a Mormon cultural identity.
 This is a peculiar claim, especially because he opens his article by listing commonly recognized features of Mormon culture—casseroles, church basketball, pioneer trek, EFY, green Jell-O, and dirty sodas.
 He even uses the phrase “ward culture.”
 What’s more, in an article he published only the day prior, Chris discusses Latter-day Saint cinema and the thrill he experienced when hearing his “own subculture reflected back from a movie screen.”
-So it would seem that Chris at least recognizes such a thing as Mormon culture, so why not a Mormon cultural identity?
+So it seems that Chris recognizes such a thing as Mormon culture, so why not a Mormon cultural identity?
 That is a pretty peculiar inconsistency.
 But then again, Mormons are proudly a peculiar people.

 Ethnicity and Religion

-Chris compares cultural Mormons to Americans who claim Irish identity by virtue of having Irish immigrant ancestors.
+Taking his ancestry strawman further, Chris compares cultural Mormons to Americans who claim Irish identity by virtue of having Irish immigrant ancestors.
 “You’re not Irish.
 Maybe your great grandparents were Irish, but then they left, and you’ve been in America for a very long time,” he writes.
-As already mentioned, although Mormon ancestry may be one element among the many that may comprise Mormon cultural identity, it is certainly not the primary.
+As already mentioned, although Mormon ancestry may be one element among the many that may comprise Mormon cultural identity, it is certainly not necessary or even primary.
 Especially not for exMormons, who lived for some time—often the majority of their lives—as active, believing, practitioners of Mormonism.
 It is their personal lived experience.
 It is their memories, the way they speak, the way they think, the lens through which they view themselves and the world.
-They are the Irish immigrants in Chris’s bad analogy, not their distant American-born descendants.
+In Chris’s ill-advised analogy, exMormons are the Irish immigrants, not their distant American-born descendants.
 And immigrants do not lose their previous identity just because they move to another country.
 They simply gain a new one.

 Do the #MomTok women well represent the population of active and devout Latter-day Saints?
 No, and I would be surprised if the show presented them as such.
 Does their unorthodox expression of Mormonism make them any less Mormon?
 Not in the least.
 "Jack Mormons" are Mormons.